SumukhaNadig/shopX/README.md

 ## shopX: A Marketplace for Gen AI Apps

+## Setting up your dev environment

+1. Clone the project
+2. Open the path/to/project/shopx
+3. Run the following commands to run the app
+   `pip install -r requirements.txt`
+   `python -m uvicorn main:main --reload`
+4. Your app should be running on http://127.0.0.1:8000

 ### ShopX Models

 1. **Apps**: Gen AI Apps or products sold on shopX